Mortgage Rates Are Falling — Is Now the Time To Buy?

 Why Are Mortgage Rates Falling?

+While America’s current employment slowdown is unfortunate, the Federal Reserve just cut interest rates, which could alleviate the cost of borrowing.
 According to Rocket Mortgage, each decreased percentage point in the mortgage rate can actually save a homebuyer thousands — or even tens of thousands — in costs per year.

 Is Now the Time To Buy?

 While some may be tempted to purchase a home now, with mortgage rates as low as they currently are, others may wish to hold out for even further drops.
-So which is the better path?
+So, which is the better path?

 Today's Top Offers